gillian-guide/gillian-guide.github.io/docs/essential-modding/fusionfix.en.md

         * Rename the :fontawesome-solid-gears:`dinput8.dll` to `xlive.dll` if not using GFWL.
 Replace if needed.
         !!! tip ""
             You can move files from the :material-folder:==plugins== to the game folder for convenience.
+        !!! warning "If using ZolikaPatch..."
+            Open :material-file-cog:`ZolikaPatch.ini` and disable the following options:
+            - BuildingAlphaFix
+            - EmissiveLerpFix
+            - BorderlessWindowed
+            - CutsceneFixes
+            - HighFPSBikePhysicsFix
+            - SkipIntro
+            - SkipMenu
     === "Zolika1351's fork"
         !!! warning "Notice"
             This fork, nor any other Zolika1351's mods will not be updated anymore.
 See [this post](https://zolika1351.pages.dev/posts/saying-goodbye) for context.